VatsalNarwal/sample-programs/Node.js/steps.md

 # Hello world in Node.JS
-Make your first Node.JS application in minutes.
+Make your first Node.JS application in minutes
 # Follow the given steps to make your first Node.JS application

  1. Install Node.JS from [this link](https://nodejs.org/en/download/)